 The plants change dramatically during dormancy.
 Several leaves wither, and the plant reduces in size.
 Some first-time growers panic and throw their plants away because they think their plants are dying (or dead).
 But, in reality, their plants are just experiencing dormancy.
 The dormancy process is a crucial stage for the plant’s development.
 For that reason, Venus flytrap should experience dormancy every year (find more information about venus flytrap dormancy in this article) (find more information about venus flytrap dormancy in this article).

 In spring, once dormancy is over, Venus flytraps return to their original state and continue to grow and develop.
-You can learn a lot more about dormancy and the care process in this article: Venus Flytrap Care InstructionsOpens in a new tab.
+You can learn a lot more about dormancy and the care process in this article: Venus Flytrap Care Instructions

 How long do Venus flytraps stay closed?